tomwhite/covid-19-uk-data/README.md

 * 20 March 2020.
 PHW is providing LA area breakdowns again, after not doing so for two days.
 * 18 March 2020.
 PHW is no longer providing LA area breakdowns.
 "Novel Coronavirus (COVID-19) is now circulating in every part of Wales.
 For this reason, we will not be reporting cases by local authority area from today.
 From tomorrow, we will update daily at 12 noon the case numbers by health board of residence."

-## Wishlist

-Here are my suggestions for how to improve the data being published by public bodies.

-The short version: **publish everything in CSV format, and include historical data!**

-* _Public Health Agency, Northern Ireland:_ Provide a machine readable version of the historical data on the dashboard.

-The reporting systems have changed a lot since the outbreak began, and overall they have improved, both in the amount of information being published, and the ease of access of machine-readable datasets.
-(Public Health Scotland provides all their data in XLSX and CSV format, including historical data.
-Public Health Wales provides a XLSX spreadsheet with historical data.)

 ## Data sources

 The following sources may include more data than described here.
 This summary includes only **Tests**, **Confirmed cases** and **Deaths**.